vleplat/randomized-row-action-framework/README.md

 ## Notebooks

 The notebooks are designed for reading, visual inspection, and interactive reruns of the three paper experiments.
-The standalone scripts remain the reference path for clean-process reproduction.
+The standalone scripts remain the reference path for full-process reproduction.

 Start JupyterLab from the repository root: